rwtodd/rwtodd.github.io/_posts/2020/2020-06-08-upper-for-lower.md

 ### PDP11v ###

-I don't have much information on this Unix, but it appears to be a pretty early one, and I noted it *does* have formatting code similar to System III.
+I don't have much information on this Unix, but it appears to be a pretty early one.
+I noted its formatting code is similar to System III, so I'm guessing that's the origin, but I don't know for certain.

 ### SunOS ###

-I don't see the source for SunOS 2.0 anywhere, but in the [tapes for SunOS 2.0][13] (1985), there's nothing in the man page about formatting:
+I don't see the source for SunOS 2.0 anywhere, but in the [tapes for SunOS 2.0][13] (1985), there's nothing in the man page about formatting.
+Here's the top of the man page:

 ``` troff
 \" @(#)date.1 1.2 85/04/04 SMI; from UCB 4.1